braedynl/CSE231-020-SS20/CODINGSTANDARD.md

 When you convert a design document into Python source code, one of your primary goals should be to write the source code and internal documentation such that it is easy to verify that the source code conforms to the design.
 It should be easy to debug, test, and maintain.
 The coding standard below is designed to assist you in achieving this goal.

-## 1. No Personal Information
+### 1. No Personal Information

-Do not include any personal information, such as your name or MSU PID, in any of your source code files.
+Do not include any personal information, such as your name or APID, in any of your source code files.
 All project solutions are sent off campus to a software system which compares source code files for similarities.

-## 2. Source Code Format
+### 2. Source Code Format

 Source code lines should be no more than 80 characters long.
 Break long lines into multiple, shorter lines using the continuation character ("`\`").